10 Best Baby Swings to Soothe Your Little One

 Best 2-in-1 Baby Swing

 Oh babies, they sure do come with a lot of stuff—which makes a 2-for-1 deal pretty darn appealing.
-The Bright Starts Rock and Swing 2-in-1 is a full-service baby swing with a timer, three reclining options and an adorable mobile.
+The Graco DuetSoothe is a full-service baby swing with three reclining options, six swing speeds, a built-in sound machine and an adorable mobile.
 Plus—and this is a big plus—you can pop off the seat and use it as a portable rocking seat when your little needs a change of scenery (or you need to, say, grab a snack or pee).

 Best Infant Swing